 NOTE: Cannot receive degree credit for this course (L6932) and L6541 Investment Treaty Law and Arbitration.

-NOTE SPECIAL SCHEDULE FOR SPRING 2014: The seminar will meet a total of 13 sessions from 4:20-6:10 pm on Mondays and Thursdays during the term.
+NOTE SPECIAL SCHEDULE FOR SPRING 2015: The seminar will meet a total of 13 sessions from 4:20-6:10 pm on Mondays and Thursdays during the term.
 Exact dates will be announced by mid-October.

 International investment law consists of those international legal principles that define the obligations of states toward the investments of aliens within their territory.
 As recently as thirty years ago, this body of law was defined by a relatively few cases and pertinent treaties; today there literally are thousands of investment treaties and hundreds of cases intepreting and applying those treaties.
 Many of these cases raise issues that were unknown, or at least not discussed, thirty years ago.